Helping with Healing and Hope

 Proximate Cause

 It is not enough to show that the defendant was the factual cause of the plaintiff’s injuries.
 To win a negligence lawsuit, you must also prove that the defendant’s actions had the foreseeable consequence of causing you harm.
-This is known as proximate cause.
+This is known as the proximate cause.
+If a judge or jury rules that the harm was not foreseeable, the defendant will not be liable.

 Damages